Refining Your Photographic Vision « Arthur Morris/BIRDS AS ART

 • Artie, neither image really excites me, but the first one is my favorite.
 I think it would have been better if you have done an in-camera HDR with the 5DM3.

-• avatar Pieter van Kampen
+• Pieter van Kampen

 Hi Arthur, both images are beautiful.
 My favorite is the first.
 It has a great composition, and it shows the vast space where you almost feel the intruder of the space where the elephant has left its mark.